MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

    Each node has its own time series and should be smooth over time.

 2. Graph structure
-   Connected nodes are encouraged to have similar fitted values at the same time.
+   The denoising procedure incorporates the connections between nodes during the estimation process, allowing the graph structure to guide the trend reconstruction over time.

 Graph construction options
 --------------------------

-The graph-time codes allow three graph choices.
+The graph-time codes allow three choices to connect the nodes.

 1. Complete graph